maxdup/pd_snowville/README.md

 # Sawmill

 A player destruction map for Team Fortress 2.
-Made by Exactol, Mystery biscuit and Fubar
+Made by Exactol, Vel0city and Fubar

 ## The root folder
 - **files.txt** is meant to be used with bspzip.exe for the packaging of assets.